Hair Transplant For Women

 Many women with typical diffuse female patterned hair loss are not good candidates for a hair transplant due to not having an adequate donor supply on the back and sides of their scalp or elsewhere on their body.
-However, there are times when a hair transplant can make a significant improvement in the appearance of female patients:
+However, there are times when a hair transplant for women can make a significant improvement in the appearance of a patient:

-- Female version of Male Patterned Hair Loss – A common cause of female hair loss in which they lose hair on the front, top and crown with preserved hair on the back and sides.
+- Female Version of Male Patterned Hair Loss – A common cause of female hair loss in which females lose hair on the front, top and crown with preserved hair on the back and sides.

-- Congenital elevated hairline – This makes the face of a woman less feminine so hair transplant is a great option for these patients.
+- Congenital Elevated Hairline – This hairline condition makes the face of a woman less feminine so hair transplant is a great option for these patients.

-- Scarring alopecia – When scarring alopecia is due to trauma, surgery hair transplant can fill the scar and eliminate its visibility.
+- Scarring Alopecia – When scarring alopecia is due to trauma, a surgical hair transplant procedure can fill the area containing the scar and eliminate its visibility to others.

-- Hair Loss after facelift procedures – It is not uncommon for women to lose hair in their temporal points due to facelift procedures.
-In addition, the scar of the facelifts can make the loss of hair more visible.
+- Hair Loss after Facelift – It is not uncommon for women to lose hair in their temporal points due to a facelift procedure.
+In addition, the scar resulting from a facelift can make hair loss more visible to the naked eye.

-- Traction alopecia – This is hair loss due to traction or a pulling of the hair secondary to styling and instrumentation like braiding, tight ponytails and dreads.
-Hair transplant can restore the lost hair in the area as long as the patient can stop the cause of this condition.
+- Traction Alopecia – This condition is hair loss due to traction or a pulling of the hair that is secondary to styling and instrumentation like braiding, tight ponytails and dreads.
+Hair transplant can restore the lost hair in the impacted area as long as the patient can stop wearing a hairstyle that can cause this condition.

 - Trichotillomania – A condition where the patient has an urge to pull out hair from the scalp, eyebrows or other areas of the body.
 Symptoms include compulsive hair pulling and hair loss such as bald patches on the scalp.
 These conditions should be treated with psychological treatments but any hair loss that persists can be treated with a hair transplant.